 None of our executive officers receive direct compensation from us.
 We do not currently have any employees and do not expect to have any employees in the foreseeable future.
 The services necessary for the operation of our business are provided to us by our officers and the other employees of our Adviser and Administrator, pursuant to the terms of the Advisory and Administration Agreements, respectively.
-Mr. Gladstone, our chairman and chief executive officer, Mr. Brubaker, our vice chairman, chief operating officer and secretary, Mr. Stelljes, our vice chairman, chief investment officer and assistant secretary, and Mr. Dullum, our president and a director, are all employees of and compensated directly by our Adviser.
+Mr. Gladstone, our chairman and chief executive officer, Mr. Brubaker, our vice chairman, chief operating officer and assistant secretary, and Mr. Dullum, our president and a director, are all employees of and compensated directly by our Adviser.
 Mr. Watson, our chief financial officer and treasurer is an employee of our Administrator.
 Under the Administration Agreement, we reimburse our Administrator for our allocable portion of Mr. Watson's salary.
-During our last fiscal year, our allocable portion of Mr. Watson's compensation paid by our Administrator was \$42,714.00 of his salary, \$12.980.90 of his bonus, and \$5,712.55 of the cost of his benefits.
+During our last fiscal year, our allocable portion of Mr. Watson's compensation paid by our Administrator was [] of his salary, [] of his bonus, and [] of the cost of his benefits.